WLAN-Pi/wlanpi-profiler/README.md

 - Python version 3.7 or higher
 - `iw`, `iproute2`, `pciutils`, `usbutils`, `kmod`, `wpa_cli`, and `wpasupplicant` tools installed on the host. most distributions already come with these.

-### Upgrading WLAN Pi OS v3 installs.
+### Upgrading WLAN Pi OS v3 (C4, M4, Pro) installs.

-Got your hands on a fancy new WLAN Pi Pro or running WLAN Pi Community Edition (CE) on a RBPi 3b or 4?
-We deploy a Debian package for profiler on our package archive.
-You can `sudo apt update` and `sudo apt install wlanpi-profiler` to get the latest version!
+Got your hands on a WLAN Pi C4, M4, or Pro?
+We build and deploy a Debian package for `wlanpi-profiler` to our package archive.
+Get the latest version by running `sudo apt update` and `sudo apt install wlanpi-profiler`.

-### Upgrading existing WLAN Pi OS v2 NEO2 installs via pipx:
+### Upgrading existing WLAN Pi OS v2 (NEO2) installs via pipx:

 Are you reading this and have a NEO2 WLAN Pi?
 You can upgrade your existing profiler install, but there are some manual things you need to do first.
 Check out the [upgrading with pipx](UPGRADING_WITH_PIPX.md) instructions.